asreview/asreview/CONTRIBUTING.md

 - [Contribute in discussions](#discussions)

 ##  Reporting Bugs
-Found a glitch in the matrix?
+Is something not working as expected 🤔?

-Create [an issue](https://github.com/asreview/asreview/issues/new/choose)!
-Make sure to choose the Bug issue template.
+Create an [issue](https://github.com/asreview/asreview/issues/new/choose) and select `Bug report 🐛`.

 ## Feature request
-Got a suggestion for enhancement of ASReview?
+Do you have a suggestion (and may want to implement it 🙂)?

-[File an issue](https://github.com/asreview/asreview/issues/new/choose) and use the Feature request template.
+Create an [issue](https://github.com/asreview/asreview/issues/new/choose) and use the `🚀 Feature request` template.

 ## Contribute code
 Want to try to fix the bug you found?